LavaLite-Compute/lavalite/docs/testing/02-lifecycle.md

 2. Kill it
 3. Verify job is gone from active list
 4. Verify queue counters return to baseline
-5. Check sysevents: JOB_NEW → JOB_FINISH
+5. Check eventlog: JOB_NEW → JOB_FINISH

 ---